 Quickstart

 GeoLens deploys with one Docker Compose command.
-This guide takes you from a fresh checkout to a running UI in about 10 minutes.
+This guide takes you from the public installer to a running UI, then shows the source checkout path for development or branch testing.

 Prerequisites

-password prompt generates a strong random password rather than reusing a
+a strong random password rather than reusing a default), and starts the stack.

 For the full list of configuration options, see Configuration.